Evertras/simple-homemanager/03-explain-inputs.md

 without needing any github information.
 The `23.11` part is a git tag.
 You can [see it here](https://github.com/NixOS/nixpkgs/releases/tag/23.11) if you're curious.
 There's nothing special about it otherwise, it's just a tag to freeze all the packages at a specific version.
-You can use other tags, or even go `unstable` if you want to get the latest.
+You can use other tags, provide a specific git commit SHA, or even go `unstable` if you want to get the latest (remember it will still be locked to whatever the 'latest' was at the time of the first apply!)

 It's not just packages, though!
 It contains an [extensive standard library](https://nixos.org/manual/nixpkgs/stable/#sec-functions-library) of sorts for Nix, located in `nixpkgs/lib`.